Château Angélus St-Emilion 2020 - 1er Grand Cru Classé A

 Wine rated (2023 guide) 99/100

-Everything that makes Château Angélus so excellent is here in abundance!
+Everything that makes Château Angélus so exceptional is found here in abundance!
 The wine is almost opaque in color.
-In the glass, the perfume explodes with its essence of black, dark red and blue fruits, smoke, licorice, flowers, espresso, chocolate and an array of spices.
-The wine is full-bodied, intense, silky, vibrant and concentrated, with multiple layers of perfectly ripe, soft, cashmere-textured fruit.
-The wine develops, expands and intensifies on the palate.
-The fruit offers purity and relief in the seamless finish that lingers for nearly 60 seconds.
-Give it some time in the cellar and it'll probably hit triple digits.
+In the glass, the aroma explodes with essences of black, dark red, and blue fruits, smoke, licorice, flowers, espresso, chocolate, and a range of spices.
+The wine is full-bodied, intense, silky, vibrant, and concentrated, with multiple layers of perfectly ripe fruit, soft and textured like cashmere.
+The wine develops, expands, and intensifies on the palate.
+The fruit offers purity and depth in the flawless finish that lingers for nearly 60 seconds.
+Give it a little time in the cellar and it will likely reach triple digits.
 It's that good!
 Drink between 2026 and 2060.

 .00